 The cost of staying at Cap Esterel resort seems very reasonable.
 Below are some sample prices – for more information go to the Pierre & Vacances website.

-- A Holiday Package including seven nights half-board accommodation, kids clubs and family activities costs from £392 per person, departing 25th July 2015.
+- A Holiday Package including seven nights half-board accommodation, kids clubs and family activities costs from £392 per person.

 - Prices for the kids club (ages 3-12) start from €99 (around £70) for 6 x 3.5 hour sessions and there’s a 20% saving if you book online in advance.
 Individual sessions cost €20 (around £14) per child.

-- There’s a new Illimifun pass which lasts six days and gives children access to all of the kids club sessions including Secret Agent, Barbie Style and Circus School.
+- There’s an Illimifun pass which lasts six days and gives children access to all of the kids club sessions including Secret Agent, Barbie Style and Circus School.
 The pass costs £104.

 - Access to Water World costs 10€ for for one hour and 18€ for two hours.